My name is Rick

 nothing going for me, I was a success beyond my wildest

-imagination.
+imagination because I got one break after another.
 Now that I was older and wiser with every

 possible advantage going for me, one misfortune after

-another had doomed comebacks on two occasions.
+another had doomed two different comebacks.
 Given

 my superstitious bent, I decided God was trying to tell me